-- Reassuring the pupil and providing continuous pastoral support. - Offering an immediate opportunity to discuss the experience with their teacher, the designated safeguarding lead, or a member of staff of their choice. - Being advised to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience as appropriate. - Working towards restoring self-esteem and confidence. - Providing ongoing support; this may include: working and speaking with staff, offering formal counselling, engaging with parents and carers. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through Early Help or Children Social Work Service, or support through the Children and Young People's Mental Health Service (CYPMHS). - The school will do everything they reasonably can to protect the victim from bullying and harassment as a result of any report they have made.
-(KCSIE 2023) - Pupils who have perpetrated bullying will be helped by: - Discussing what happened, establishing the concern and the need to change. - o Informing parents/carers to help change the attitude and behaviour of the child. - o Providing appropriate education and support regarding their behaviour or actions. - If online, requiring that content be removed and reporting accounts/content to service provider. - Sanctioning, in line with school behaviour policy is on an individual basis and discussed with the student and parent to find a suitable level of support and
+- reassuring the pupil and providing continuous pastoral support - offering an immediate opportunity to discuss the experience with their teacher, the designated safeguarding lead, or a member of staff of their choice - being advised to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience as appropriate - working towards restoring self-esteem and confidence - providing ongoing support; this may include: working and speaking with staff, offering formal counselling, engaging with parents and carers - where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through Early Help or Children Social Work Service, or support through the Children and Young People's Mental Health Service (CYPMHS) - the School will do everything they reasonably can to protect the victim from bullying and harassment as a result of any report they have made (KCSIE 2024).

+Pupils who have perpetrated bullying will be helped by:

-- outcomes based on all information available, that suits the individual case; this may include warnings, such as behaviour flow charts (see Appendix), detentions, and fixed-term or permanent exclusions. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this may include involvement from the Police or referrals to Early Help, Children Social Work Service, or the Children and Young People's Mental Health Service (CYPMHS).
+- discussing what happened, establishing the concern and the need to change - informing parents/carers to help change the attitude and behaviour of the child - providing appropriate education and support regarding their behaviour or actions - if online, requiring that content be removed and reporting accounts/content to the service provider - sanctioning, in line with School behaviour policy is on an individual basis and discussed with the student and parent to find a suitable level of support and outcomes based on all information available, that suits the individual case; this may include warnings, such as behaviour flow charts (see Appendix), detentions, and fixed-term or permanent exclusions - where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this may include involvement from the Police or referrals to Early Help, Children Social Work Service, or the Children and Young People's Mental Health Service (CYPMHS).